awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

 **Warning**
 Make sure that you do not have any Amazon EC2 instances running with the role or instance profile you are about to delete\.
 Deleting a role or instance profile that is associated with a running instance will break any applications that are running on the instance\.

+If you prefer not to permanently delete a role, you can disable a role\.
+To do this, change the role's policies and then revoke all current sessions\.
+For example, you could add a policy to the role that denied access to all of AWS\.
+You could also edit the trust policy to deny access to anyone attempting to assume the role\.
+For more information about revoking sessions, see [Revoking IAM Role Temporary Security Credentials](id_roles_use_revoke-sessions.md)\.

 **Topics**
 + [View Role Access](#roles-delete_prerequisites)
 + [Deleting a Service\-Linked Role](#id_roles_manage_delete_slr)